FSEmbedded/FusDotnetDemo/README.md

 ## Software Requirements

 This software is targeting .NET 8.0.

+### Linux

-If you use Yocto, [meta-dotnet-core](https://github.com/RDunkley/meta-dotnet-core) might be helpful to add .NET Core and Visual Studio Remote Debugger to your Linux image.
+If you use Yocto, [meta-dotnet-core](https://github.com/RDunkley/meta-dotnet-core) might be helpful to add .NET Core and Visual Studio Remote Debugger to your Yocto Linux image.
-Avalonia needs X11, Wayland might be supported in future versions.
+Avalonia on Linux needs X11, Wayland might be supported in future versions.
+For implementing audio with the Iot.Device.Media library, alsa-dev is needed.

 ### Installed NuGet Packages